mveteanu/CodeAvenger/_posts/2017-01-09-Add-a-custom-domain-to-a-GitHub-repository.md

 1. Open an account with [GitHub](http://www.github.com).
 If you already have a github account, you can use that one.

-2. On you GitHub account, create a new repository: E.g. vmasoft
+2. On you GitHub account, create a new project repository: E.g. vmasoft

    ![](/img/posts/godaddy_github_01.png)